 In Curse of the White Knight, we quickly discover that the secrets brought to light by Jack only scratched the surface.
 There’s a bigger, more shocking secret that follows Gotham and the Wayne family all the way back to the 1600’s.

 The first few pages of this issue take us to Gotham Valley in the year 1685.
-Here we are introduced to Edmond Wayne and Lafayette Arkham (aka Laffy) as they partake in a sword fight (because it’s the 1600’s and that’s how people fight).
+Here we are introduced to Edmond Wayne and Lafayette Arkham (aka Laffy) as they partake in a sword fight (because it’s the 1600’s and Batarangs weren't a thing yet).
 Long story short, Laffy claims that Gotham is cursed but Edmond isn’t having any of that and proceeds to kill him off.
 This little moment in the past is a big piece of the puzzle and is pretty crucial since the events tie in throughout the rest of the issue.

 I really think it’s an interesting take to have this story be about a secret so deeply rooted in both Gotham’s and the Wayne family’s past.
 With Laffy being so eerily similar to the present day Joker, it makes it feel as if this “curse” is something that was just destined to happen.
 I’m no detective or anything but Joker…Laffy…“laugh-y”… I mean I’m pretty sure I’m not the only one that sees something there, right?
 And not only that, but Laffy has the same overly hysterical and evil laughter that the Joker has.
 Joker’s existence might be a part of that curse, which is why he’s been a part of Batman’s life for so long.